chaack1/QuantumCards/README.md

 Running it like a regular script will allow you to launch right into a game with the default settings.
 Importing it will allow you to change some settings in the game, like the number of players, before you launch it.

-If you import the game, you can launch it by typeing in the interpereter, with quantumCards.py in the `sys.path`:
+If you import the game, you can launch it by typing in the interpreter, with quantumCards.py in the `sys.path`:
 ```python
 import quantumCards
 quantumCards.Game()